bobbingwide/oik-batchmove/README.md

 This plugin is dependent upon the oik base plugin v1.17

 ## Changelog
+# 2.5.2
+* Changed: Support PHP 8.1 and PHP 8.2 #5
+* Tested: With WordPress 6.4-RC1 and WordPress Multisite
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 # 2.5.1
 * Fixed: Avoid Notices in Scheduled republish,https://github.com/bobbingwide/oik-batchmove/issues/4
-* Tested: With WordPress 6.0.1
+* Tested: With WordPress 6.0.1 to 6.3
 * Tested: With PHPUnit 9
 * Tested: With PHP 8.0